vegaprotocol/specs/user-interface/README.md

 # User interface acceptance criteria
-This folder contain descriptions of thing that users do when interacting with a Vega chain.
-These can be referenced in testing and used as input for building new interfaces.
+This folder contain descriptions of things that users do when interacting with a Vega chain.
+The things they need and some information about why they are dooing them.
+These can be referenced in testing and used as input for building new interfaces (e.g. User requirements).

+Each has a

 These have been listed with the most "upstream" being first.